CAN A WEBSITE IMPACT ON YOUR FIRM’S VALUE?

 So, does your website impact on the valuation of your firm?

 Increasingly, websites are being seen as digital assets that can lift the value of an accounting practice.
 If your firm’s website is simply an electronic brochure that lists the who, what and where of the firm then it’s of no real value.
-These websites are just billboards and they don’t attract new business.
-On the other hand, websites that consistently generate leads and new business on auto-pilot are valuable.
+These websites are just billboards in the desert and they don’t attract new business.
+On the other hand, websites that consistently generate leads and new business on auto-pilot are extremely valuable.
 Would you pay more for a firm who has a website that has generated in excess of $100k of new business year on year for the past 3 years?
-I would.
+I certainly would.

 Some of these accounting firms spent thousands of dollars years ago creating a sophisticated website that has delivered zilch.
-Since then, the technology and website platforms have changed but when an accountant gets a zero return on their investment they abandon ship.
+Since then, the technology and website platforms have changed but when an accountant gets a zero return on their investment they understandably abandon ship.
 Your website should be considered a permanent work in progress and it’s never ‘finished’.
 I’ve even seen firms try and resuscitate their website because they spent a small fortune to build it.
 Here’s an important lesson, you can’t polish a moccasin.
 The rate of change is accelerating in the website space with advanced web technology and digital marketing tools.
 What used to cost $20,000 might now cost only $1,000.
 Beautiful website skins that firms paid $10,000 for can now be purchased for $72 from sites like www.templatemonster.com

 But what is the value of the website?